 Ah, the holidays – a time of celebration often defined by elaborate feasts, fun festivities and plenty of indulgent, “treat yourself” moments.
-Although the ringing-in of 2021 will undoubtably look different from years past, the popular tradition of coming up with New Year’s resolutions probably won’t.
+Although the ringing-in of the new year has undoubtably looked different the last two years, the popular tradition of coming up with New Year’s resolutions probably won’t.
 Many people use this time to kick their fitness and nutrition routines into high gear, beginning with purchasing pricey gym memberships, trendy diet products and new athletic accessories.
 These self-improvement promises are well-intended, but more often than not, we end up falling short.

 So, what’s the reason that approximately 80 percent of us can’t stick with them?
 Likely because we’re too ambitious and the changes we’re trying to make are too drastic.
 Developing a “healthy habit” doesn’t happen overnight.
 In fact, James Clear, author of Atomic Habits, says it takes between two and eight months to successfully develop a new habit.
 Hence, the route to attaining a healthy lifestyle is done best through small, incremental adjustments that eventually become routine.
 Below, we expand on three achievable resolutions that, if followed, have the potential to last all year – and beyond – rather than just through January 31.